DETAILED ACTION

 However, Chen teaches a saw assembly (Chen fig. 1) including a table (13) having three wheels on each side (Chen figs. 2, 10-13, and 17), and further shows an alternative embodiment wherein the table has four wheels on a side, with the two middle wheels located closer to each other than they are to an end wheel (Chen fig. 27).

-It would have been obvious to one of ordinary skill before the effective filing date to integrate the wheel configuration taught by Chen into the table of Sheddy such that the plurality of wheels comprised: a first end wheel disposed at one end of the table body and having a first end wheel axis that lies in a first end wheel axis plane, a second end wheel disposed at an opposite end of the table body and having a second end wheel axis that lies in a second end wheel axis plane, and middle wheels located between the first end wheel and the second end wheel, and wherein a distance between the first end wheel and a middle wheel adjacent to the first end wheel or between the second end wheel and a middle wheel adjacent to the second end wheel, is greater than a distance between two adjacent middle wheels, as doing so represents no more than the simple substitution of one known configuration for wheels on a table assembly for another, and the results of such a substitution would have been predictable to one of ordinary skill.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to integrate the wheel configuration taught by Chen into the table of Sheddy such that the plurality of wheels comprised: a first end wheel disposed at one end of the table body and having a first end wheel axis that lies in a first end wheel axis plane, a second end wheel disposed at an opposite end of the table body and having a second end wheel axis that lies in a second end wheel axis plane, and middle wheels located between the first end wheel and the second end wheel, and wherein a distance between the first end wheel and a middle wheel adjacent to the first end wheel or between the second end wheel and a middle wheel adjacent to the second end wheel, is greater than a distance between two adjacent middle wheels, as doing so represents no more than the simple substitution of one known configuration for wheels on a table assembly for another, and the results of such a substitution would have been predictable to one of ordinary skill.

 Sheddy as modified does not explicitly teach that a ratio of the distance between the first end wheel axis and the second end wheel axis to the length of the rail is less than 1.25, or that a ratio of the distance between the cutting wheel axis plane and first end wheel axis plane to the length of the rail is greater than one.

 However, it would nonetheless have been obvious to one of ordinary skill in the art before the effective filing date to further modify Sheddy as modified such that a ratio of the distance between the first end wheel axis and the second end wheel axis to the length of the rail is less than 1.25 and in the maximum cantilevered span position, a ratio of the distance between the cutting wheel axis plane and first end wheel axis plane to the length of the rail is greater than one, as the only differences between the claimed invention and Sheddy as modified is a recitation of the relative dimensions of the claimed device (to produce the claimed ratios), and it has been held that where the only difference between the prior art and the claims is a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device is not patentably distinct from the prior art device.
-In Gardner v.
+Gardner v.
 TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 USPQ 232 (1984).
 Further, the disclosure provides no evidence indicating the relative dimensions are critical to the invention.

 2. Sheddy as modified teaches the saw assembly according to claim 1, wherein the at least two of the plurality of wheels in the first cantilevered position are different from the at least two of the plurality of wheels in the second cantilevered position (Sheddy teaches that at each of the end positions, one of the rearmost wheels will be prevented from moving beyond each of the ends of rod 31r of the rail assembly, meaning that in each of the cantilevered positions, at least two wheels are moved beyond the end of rod 31R, see Sheddy 5:45-6:8 and figs. 6a-6c; Sheddy as modified teaches the presence of at least four wheels, so that each of the sets of "at least two of the plurality of wheels" each contain two different wheels).